Vladimir Vujasinović: Partizan

 On 22 October 2011.
 Vujasinović scored two goals in the first round of the Euroleague Group, in an 8–9 loss to Szeged Beton VE.
 On 9 November Vujasinović scored a goal in the second round of the Euroleague Group in the 10–10 tie against TEVA-Vasas-UNIQA.
 On 26 November Vujasinović scored a goal in a 9–6 Euroleague third round win over ZF Eger in Belgrade.
 On 30 December Vujasinović won with Partizan the ninth "Tom Hoad Cup" in Perth, defeating in the final the Australian team, Fremantle Mariners 11–9.
 He led his rejuvenated team to the victory with no Serbia men's national water polo team representatives as a captain.
 On 15 February 2012.
 Vujasinović scored his first goal of the Serbian National Championship season, in the second round of the "A League", in an 8–6 win against Crvena zvezda VET.
 On 17 February Vujasinović scored in the third round of the "A League", in an easy 14–2 win against ŽAK.
 On 26 February Vujasinović scored his last two goals in the final round of the Euroleague Group, in which his team lost by 9–8 to Szeged Beton VE and dropped out of the competition.
 On 1 March he scored two goals against VK Vojvodina in a 10–9 win in the "A League" fourth round.

 Vujasinović has additionally had summer league club stints in Malta and Brazil with Neptunes WPSC and Fluminense, respectively.

-As coach
+Coaching career

+Vladimir Vujasinović named as assistant coach of Serbian national team in 2012.
+During the Olympics cycle until 2016, he won 2016 Olympic Games, 2015 World Championship, two European Championships (2014, 2016) and four World League title (2013, 2014, 2015, and 2016).

+Partizan (2013–16)

-Vujasinović led VK Partizan from 2013.
-He won two Serbian league matches and was twice in the semifinal in LEN Champions League.
-He led the youngest team in LEN Champions League.
+Vujasinović led VK Partizan from the 2013–14 season.
+He won two Serbian League titles twice (in 2014–15 and 2015–16) and was twice in the semifinal in Champions League, with the youngest team in the competition.
+He left the club in June 2016.

+Pro Recco (2016–18)

 In 2016, Vujasinović signed a three-year contract with Italian Pro Recco, but stayed there for two seasons, until June 2018.
+With Pro Recco, he won the Italian League twice (in 2016–17 and 2017–18).

+Novi Beograd (2019–22)

 On July 1, 2019, he was named a new head coach of VK Novi Beograd.
+In January 2022, he parted ways with the club.

+Serbia national team (2026–present)

+On June 6, 2026, he was named new head coach of Serbia national team.